gbbr/dijit.Bindings/README.md

 The parser provides an interpolation function and an expression parsing method that can be used by modules (mixins) to automatically replace these expressions by passing the necessary objects.
 The easiest way to understand what the interpolation function does in case you are not familiar with it is by looking at it's tests `indium/test/view/bindings/Parser`.

-## The API ##
+## Registration Service ##

-The Compiler provides a Registration Service through `this.registrationService` which allows adding new builders and collectors to the compilation phase.
-It also extends and provides the `Parser` which gives modules string interpolation and parsing capabilities.
+The Compiler also provides a Registration Service through `this.registrationService` which allows modules to add new builders and collectors to the compilation phase.

 ## Collectors ##